Bronya-Rand/DDLCModTemplate2.0/README.md

 It is not meant for projects that does not use them, or as code to be copied to your non-DDLC project.
 Most code in this template are the IP of Team Salvato and may not be copied to non-DDLC fan projects or mods.**

 > For a tutorial, download the packaged tutorial `DDLCModTemplate-2.X.X-Tutorial.zip` under **[Releases](https://github.com/GanstaKingofSA/DDLCModTemplate2.0/releases)**.
-Only available after Version **2.3.0** and tutorial builds may have a delay of being released after the version has come out.
+Only available after version **2.3.0** and tutorial builds may have a delay of being released after the version has come out.

 > Android Support is only supported on Version **2.4.0** and higher.
-Refer to *guide.pdf* in the ZIP file for more information.
+Refer to *guide.pdf* in the ZIP file for more information in those versions.

 ### Getting Started for Beginners (Ren'Py 6)